-This plan repeals CP 2004 to the extent that CP 2004 authorises the imposition of section 94 contributions on development in the Urban Renewal Area.
+This plan repeals CP 2004 to the extent that CP 2004 authorises the imposition of section 7.11 contributions on development in the Urban Renewal Area.

-This plan however does not affect development consents containing requirements for developments to make contributions under CP 2004.
+This plan however does not affect development consents containing requirements for developments to make contributions under a previous plan.